 Once the vinyl is cooled the mag is ready to use right away!
 If installed correctly, the edges are water tight and the vinyl will fit the mag like a glove, or better yet, like skin!

 Trimming to Fit a 20 Round Magazine

 To install the same kit on a smaller 20 round magazine, there's an extra step required to make installation as smooth as the 25 rounder.
 If you notice on the kit template there are red lines along the edges marked "cut at red lines for 20 round mags".
 Trimming the kit before installation is much easier than removing the excess material afterward.

 Using a ruler or straight edge (you can even use the cardboard sleeve the product comes in), line up using the red lines as a guide and trim away the material using a sharp hobby knife.
 Do this for the top and bottom of each side, creating a total of four cuts.
 This will size the pieces to fit perfectly on the smaller capacity mags.
 All other installation steps apply at this point.

 Mag Skins are an easy way to customize the look of your loadout

 We offer more than 10 unique patterns to choose from for our AR-10 Mag Skins.
 This is a great way to customize and identify your mags for different guns, calibers, or to keep your mags from accidentally winding up at your buddy's home from the last time you went shoot at the range together.

 All Mag Skins are removable by reversing the installation process.
 Hit with heat first to loosen the material and then find an edge to peel off.
-They come with a 5 year warranty from image fade.
+They come with a lifetime warranty from image fade.
 On top of that, we offer a 60 Day Money Back Guarantee for all of our GunSkins kits.
 What do you have to lose?